-The attached graph presents the Polish unemployment rates compared with other selected countries (based World Bank's methodology).
-It is clear from this that among other European countries, Poland in 2011 had lower unemployment ratio than other countries in the region such as Slovakia, Latvia, Lithuania but still significantly higher than that of Germany or Czech Republic.
-The numbers are changing dynamically due to ongoing economic crisis that started in the late 2008
+The attached graph presents the Polish unemployment rates compared with other selected countries (based on the World Bank's methodology).
+It is clear from this that among other European countries, Poland in 2014 had lower unemployment ratio than the average in UE and lover than other countries in the region such as Slovakia, Latvia, Lithuania but still significantly higher than Germany or the Czech Republic.